daotq2000/aws-stutdy-group-workshop/content/2-hands-on/2.1-build-serverless-application/2.1.3.-develop-lambda-function-with-java-language/_index.md

 ---
-title : "Develop Lambda Function with Java Language" date : "`r Sys.Date()`" weight : 4
-chapter : false
-pre : " <b> 2.1.3 </b> "
+title : "How to Create and Deploy a Lambda Function in AWS: A Step-by-Step Guide" description : "Learn how to create and deploy a Lambda function in AWS with this step-by-step guide.
+Understand the process and best practices for serverless application deployment." date : "`r Sys.Date()`" weight : 4 chapter : false pre : " <b> 2.1.3 </b> "
+image: "images/1/java&lambda.png"
 ---